 Was Jesus the Christ some kind of sorcerer?
 Was he a huckster or a cult leader?
 Did he really turn water into wine or whip up a huge luncheon beside a lake, out of thin air?
 Was he even real?
-And if so, what are the chances that he was probably a fairly normal, albeit revolutionary, mind with a few tricks up his sleeve and a solid connection with the zero-point-field, or god, or “the source” (whatever you prefer), and his legacy got blown way out of proportion over the centuries?
+And if so, what are the chances that he was probably a fairly normal revolutionary with a few tricks up his sleeve and a solid connection with the zero-point-field, or god, or “the source” (whatever you prefer), and his legacy got blown way out of proportion over the centuries?

 Many people have expressed opinions that, outside of the bible, he’s never mentioned anywhere.
 For a while, I also believed this to be the case, but after a very minimal amount of digging, I quickly discovered that almost everyone involved in studying the history of that time agrees that a character fitting the description of Christ actually existed.
 Oh, and that character was actually called Jesus (or the translated equivalent), which is a bit of a giveaway.